-Student grades in become official records of the university and are filed in the office of the registrar.
+Student grades become official records of the university.
 A grade can be corrected or changed with the written authorization of the teacher of record and the academic dean.
 A statement explaining the reason for the correction or change must accompany the written authorization.
-This grade change must be received in the office of the registrar within one enrollment period after the initial grade was given.
-Faculty will report grades by letter without the modification of either plus or minus.
-Final grades are available to students at the end of each enrollment period through the student information system.
-Students desiring a written copy of their grades must complete the proper form in the office of the registrar.
+Grade changes must be received in the office of the registrar within one enrollment period after the initial grade was given.
+Final grades are available to students in the student information system.